 Following a review and potential meeting with the student, the Coordinator or Associate Director may uphold the initial decision, modify the sanction(s), or dismiss the case.
 The Coordinator or Associate Director will email a written notice of the appeal decision within ten (10) business days after receiving the written appeal.

 Sanctions are opportunities for students to reflect on what they learned from their involvement with the RHR process and to identify/engage in opportunities to positively contribute to their communities in the future.
 Sanctions are tailored to the incident and students are encouraged to take an active role in developing their sanctions with their RHC.
-Students who choose not to complete their sanction or complete the module/meet with their RHC will be referred to the Office of Student Conduct.
+Students who choose not to complete their sanction or complete the module/meet with their RHC will be referred to the Community Standards & Conflict Resolution.